Skip to main content

 How Does AC Work -- In More Detail

-Now that you have a basic understanding of how air conditioners work, let’s dig a little deeper and describe the entire process works.
+Now that you have a basic understanding of how air conditioners work, let’s dig a little deeper and describe the entire AC cooling process.

 Split-System Air Conditioner